molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/storage.md

   Designed for temporary storage of intermediate files and new results produced by jobs running on the compute nodes of the cluster.
 {% endif %}

 Note that your group(s) may have access to only a subset of shared storage types and not all types are available on all clusters.
+The minimal requirements for a main group can be found [here](../new_group/#minimal-requirements).

 ## Quota